-Then there are the annual parades we visit each year.
-The best part of a parade, I think, is the band.
+The best part of those annual parades we visit each year?
+The best part is the band.
 Sure, the floats are ingenious, and the other extras are nice.
-Yet the only part of a parade that can give me that lump-in-my-throat feeling is the band.
+Yet, the only part of a parade that can give me that lump-in-my-throat feeling is the band.

 On another day a few weeks ago I stood on the corner of North Main Street and watched the funeral procession of someone I didn’t know.
 That someone, however, was dear to other folks.
 As the funeral procession wound its way toward some cemetery somewhere, I felt that lump-in-my-throat feeling again.

 When folks had the opportunity to do so, they moved their vehicles out of the way.
 Policemen stood underneath the stoplights and directed traffic.
 Everyone else waited while those in mourning were allowed to move together in procession.
-I watched Halifax County folks show respect and care, waiting until the procession had passed.
-I gladly confess that on that day, on that corner, I had a few tears in my eyes.
+Watching Halifax County folks show respect and care while the procession passed tears in my eyes.

 On any myriad of days, I find that lump in my throat when I “catch ’em doing good.”
 When a kid decides to help another without being told, when the chores are completed by the same one who did them the day before, when another kid offers to help with a school project, . . well, these are things that make me want to cry.